hooge104/geospatial_mapping_pipeline/README.md

 6. Recommended: when access to Google Cloud Storage is available: install gsutil

 ## Executing the script
 The GMP is available as a executable python script, and can be run in the command line.
-Simply executue the script and sit back.